-This section presents an insight into pipeline construction and the environmental effects, giving examples of good and bad practice.
+This section presents an insight into pipeline construction and the environmental and social effects, giving examples of good and bad practice.
 Additional detail in the form of training modules can be provided in person or on CD disc.
-Please contact email@example.com for further information.
+Please contact firstname.lastname@example.org for further information.

 Drains are installed on the upper side of the ROW to divert water that would otherwise make construction difficult.
 In the UK, trenches are often dug and drainage pipes buried, often with a drainage machine.
 This operation can conflict with wetland habitats and countryside stewardship schemes, especially as Agricultural Liaison Officers (ALOs) often make agreements with land owners to retain these formal drains and there is a reluctance to remove them following construction.
 In valuable wetland habitats it is often preferable to construct cut-off open drains/ditches, which can then be filled in later to avoid damaging the wetlands.
 Another important issue is post construction drainage, with conflict arising between maintaining a dry trench and policies of not improving agricultural drainage and therefore damaging wetland habitats.